Donald Trump Denies Claims He Wanted To Fill A Moat With Alligators At The Border, Misspells Moat as ‘Moot’

 — INQUISITR (@theinquisitr) October 2, 2019

-The president’s tweet on Wednesday came at at about the same time as a press conference held by House Speaker Nancy Pelosi, a Democrat from California, and California Democrat Rep. Adam Schiff, the Chairman of the House Intelligence Committee, about the impeachment inquiry the House launched last week following the Ukraine whistleblower who revealed the president on a July phone call asked the Ukrainian president to investigate one of his political rivals, former Vice President Joe Biden.
+The president’s tweet on Wednesday came at about the same time as a press conference held by House Speaker Nancy Pelosi, a Democrat from California, and California Democrat Rep. Adam Schiff, the Chairman of the House Intelligence Committee, about the impeachment inquiry the House launched last week following the whistleblower report that revealed the president — on a July phone call — asking the Ukrainian president to investigate one of his political rivals, former Vice President Joe Biden.

-The president would later tweet a corrected version of the statement, correctly spelling “moat,” though the president din’t acknowledge the error in his original tweet, which was deleted from his account.
-Trump also fired off several other tweets – at least eight – Wednesday morning, which included calls for Schiff, who the president has targeted over the past several days and has accused of treason, to resign; attacks at the Democratic Party, which Trump branded the “Do Nothing Democrats;” and a quote that claimed that Democrats had not met standards for impeachment, which he attributed to Fox News.
+The president would later tweet a corrected version of the statement, correctly spelling “moat,” though Trump didn’t acknowledge the error in his original tweet, which was deleted from his account.
+Trump also fired off several other tweets – at least eight – Wednesday morning, which included calls for Schiff, who the president has targeted over the past several days and has accused of treason, to resign; attacks on the Democratic Party, which Trump branded the “Do Nothing Democrats;” and a quote that claimed that Democrats had not met standards for impeachment, which he attributed to FOX News.